alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - **Assignment 3** out.
 Instructions and template files are on Canvas.
 First deadline April 17, second deadline April 24.

 - L10.1: In the lecture we looked in detail at an example of how the [interpreter executes](Sources/prooftree-interpreter.jpg) (see [here](Sources/prooftree-typechecker.jpg) for the typechecking of the same example).
-The pictures have some slight differences to what we have done in the lecture, so get in touch if you have any questions.
+The pictures have some slight differences to what we have done in the lecture, so get in touch if you have any questions. <!--A [note](https://hackmd.io/@alexhkurz/rkGNCFnmq) on the operational semantics of function call.-->

 - L10.2: We worked on the interpreter assignment in class.